 Dr Moses is a Neurologist and Fellow of Royal Australasian College of Physicians.
-He is a senior neurology consultant at Monash Medical Centre having previously held a VMO position at St Vincent's Public Hospital (2008 - 2015).
+He is a senior neurology and neurophysiology consultant at Monash Medical Centre having previously held a VMO position at St Vincent's Public Hospital (2008 - 2015).

 Dr Moses actively participates in RACP-accredited CME program.
 He is a full member of the Australian and New Zealand Association of Neurologists and American Association of Neuromuscular & Electrodiagnostic Medicine.
 He participates in undergraduate and postgraduate teaching and registrar's training.